Lekazia Turner, embroiderer from Jamaica, 2022

 Many of the embroiderers are established professionals, but there are also pieces created by first time embroiderers.
 The artists were encouraged to create a work that expressed their own identities whilst adding their own cultural and traditional experience.
 Some used specific styles of embroidery practiced for hundreds of years within their family, village, or town whilst others chose simple stitches to convey powerful events from their past.
 Some of the women are re-building their lives with the help of embroidery, by using their skill or being trained in embroidery to earn a decent and consistent living.

-The Red Dress has been exhibited in various galleries and museums worldwide, including Gallery Maeght in Paris, Art Dubai, Museo Des Arte Popular in Mexico City, the National Library of Kosovo, National Waterfront Museum in Wales, Fashion and Textile Museum, London, an event at the Royal Academy in London, and the Premio Valcellina Textiles award in Maniago, Italy where it won first prize in 2015.
+The Red Dress has been exhibited in various galleries and museums worldwide, including Gallery Maeght in Paris, Art Dubai, Museo Des Arte Popular in Mexico City, the National Library of Kosovo, Southern Vermont Arts Centre, Frick Musuem Pittsburgh, Fuller Craft Museum, USA, National Waterfront Museum in Wales, Fashion and Textile Museum, London, an event at the Royal Academy in London, and the Premio Valcellina Textiles Award in Maniago, Italy where it won first prize in 2015.

-The Red Dress’s 14-year creation journey around the world is now just about completed with the garment assembled in its final configuration.
+The Red Dress’s 14-year creation journey around the world is now complete with the garment assembled in its final configuration.
 Covered in millions of stitches, the 6.8 kg. silk Red Dress is weighted as much by the individual stories and collective voices waiting to be heard as by the threads and beads that adorn it.

 OUR SUPPORTERS